JackBradley101/JackBradley101.github.io/_posts/2025-08-15-robot-summer.md

 A few key lessons from this project:

-* **Design for iteration, not perfection.** If you can reprint a chassis overnight, you can explore more aggressive concepts.
+* **Design for iteration, not perfection.** Commiting too heavily in one direction limits how much you can explore the design space.
-* **Good motion hardware is worth the sourcing effort.** Affordable but decent rails and steppers were a huge step up from random scavenged parts.
+* **Good motion hardware is worth the sourcing effort.** Buying certain precision machined components allowed us to loosen tolerances on parts we fabricated.
-* **Cable management helps.** Clean routing and nylon cover prevented a lot of avoidable failures.
+* **Cable management is important.** Thinking ahead about routing wires allows you to test more aggressively without worry.
 * **Specialization between processors is powerful.** High level perception and strategy on the Pi, with deterministic low level control on the ESP32, worked very well.

-Robot Summer compresses a huge amount of learning into a short time.
-This robot, especially the arm and printed chassis, was a great demonstration of what you can build in a few weeks if you treat iteration speed as a core design constraint.
+My teammates Avi Guha, Kazu Nakane, and Ryan Mahinpey spent countless hours designing, building, and testing this robot.
+I'm proud of what we built and grateful to have worked with such a talented group of people.